hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 wound in that hand to hand phase.
 Whirling Death: the Wardancer gains a +1 A & +1 I, but has a -1 to hit in hand to hand combat.
-Woven Mist: the enemies must past a leadership test or only hit on 6
+Woven Mist: the enemies must past a leadership test or may only make 1 attack.
 Leap: The Wardancer start with the Skill Leap from the Speed Skills
-Agile: The Wardancer have a special 6+ Unmodifiable save vs. any physical attack
 Talismanic Tattoos: 6+ Ward save and Magic Resistance 1

 0-4 Younglings